okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-sign-in-pwd-email/main/ios/integrationsteps.md

 ### Steps

-#### 1: Launch the app and initialize the SDK
+#### 1: Your app displays the sign-in page

 The first step is to initialize the SDK when the user opens your app.
 This is done by creating an instance of `MultifactorLogin` and passing into its initializer a `configuration` object and `stephandler` closure.
 The `stephandler` closure is called whenever application interaction is requested during the password recovery flow.
 In this case it's called for the following user interactions:

 1. Choose the email factor for authentication
 2. Verify the email verification code